Architecture

 The runtime is a Node.js MCP server that acts as a translator between the AI agent and the browser.
 It:

-- Exposes 19 MCP tools and 2 resources via stdio
+- Exposes 58 MCP tools (organized into 12 toolsets) + 2 resources via stdio

 - Translates MCP tool calls into bridge commands